 Want more details about college acceptance rates?
 Check out our resources on college acceptance rates and the admissions process.

 Boston College acceptance rate vs Harvard acceptance rate:

 As you build your college list, it is helpful to consider acceptance rates in comparison to one another.
 So, let’s compare the Boston College acceptance rate with another acceptance rate.
 For example, take Harvard University.
-While they are only a ten minute drive away from each other, their acceptance rates differ greatly.
-As we’ve already seen, the BC acceptance rate is 19%.
-In contrast, the Harvard acceptance rate for the class of 2025 was just 4%.
-That means only 4 out of every 100 students who applied beat the Harvard acceptance rate.
+While they are only a ten-minute drive away from each other, their acceptance rates differ greatly.
+As we’ve already seen, the BC acceptance rate is 16.7%.
+In contrast, the Harvard acceptance rate for the class of 2027 was just 3.5%.
+That means fewer than 4 out of every 100 students who applied beat the Harvard acceptance rate.

 Many factors influence these different acceptance rates.
 For example, Boston College is a college, not a university.
 That means there is an emphasis primarily on undergraduate education on campus.
 Harvard, conversely, is a university, which means the institution focuses on both graduate students and undergrads.
 In addition, there is a big size difference between the two institutions.
 Harvard’s undergraduate enrollment is just over 5,000, while the BC enrollment is 14,890.
 Smaller colleges tend to have more competitive acceptance rates, as students must vie for fewer open slots.

 These factors contribute to the different college acceptance rates, not just at Boston College and Harvard, but across all colleges.
 You can compare more of the lowest college acceptance rates here.
 Also, check out what to consider when researching college acceptance rates.

 Boston College Admissions